Data Security

 DDI only uses data centers that have demonstrated their adherence by periodic assessments and annual certification.

-DDI also maintains its own ISO27001 certification and is audited annually.
+DDI maintains its own ISO27001 certification and is audited annually.
+DDI also maintains its own ISO27701 certification audited annually.

 SOC 1/ SOC 2